SunSpecOrangeButton/sample/README.md

 The first set of sample data (Monthly Operating Reports) was provided by sPower and Wells Fargo.

+The first set of Cutsheet data was supplied by XBRL and Sunspec Alliance.

 # Sample Code

 The following contains Sample programs for the obcore library.